I'm Comin' Over: Critical

-AllMusic's Stephen Thomas Erlewine found the overall vibe of the album to be "warm and slow", and that the strength of the album is "its mellow assurance, to which Young adds a shade of gravity with his gravelly voice, a touch of down-home flair that never seems affected".
+AllMusic's Stephen Thomas Erlewine described the album's overall vibe as "warm and slow", and said the strength of the album is "its mellow assurance, to which Young adds a shade of gravity with his gravelly voice, a touch of down-home flair that never seems affected".
 He gave the album four out of five stars, calling it the strongest of his career so far.
 In 2017, Billboard contributor Chuck Dauphin placed three tracks from the album on his top 10 list of Young's best songs: "Think of You" at number six, "Sober Saturday Night" at number eight and the title track at number ten.

 Commercial

 The album debuted at No. 1 on the Billboard Top Country Albums, the first No. 1 for Chris Young on the chart.
-It also debuted at No. 5 on the Billboard 200, with 57,000 copies sold (65,000 equivalent album units) in the US It sold a further 19,000 copies in its second week.
+It also debuted at No. 5 on the Billboard 200, with 57,000 copies sold (65,000 equivalent album units) in the US.
+It sold a further 19,000 copies in its second week.
 The album has sold 271,000 copies in the US as of May 2017.